 “This is an ancient moment for FTII to have obtained AICTE acclaim for all 5 PG Certificate publications.
 This makes FTII the primary movie faculty in India to acquire this reputation.

-In recent years FTII’s tv courses have been in the limelight, triumphing numerous National awards or even worldwide honors.
+In recent years, FTII’s TV courses have been in the limelight, triumphing numerous National awards or even worldwide honors.
 The AICTE approval lends greater value to the TV courses, making them as appealing as the film wing specializations.
-Screenwriters from FTII are already making their mark inside the entertainment enterprise.
-With the AICTE approval getting into effect from 2019-20, college students getting into TV publications and Feature Film Screenplay Writing path this year stand to benefit.
+Screenwriters from FTII are already making their mark in the entertainment enterprise.
+With the AICTE approval getting into effect from 2019-20, college students getting into TV publications and Feature Film Screenplay Writing paths this year stand to benefit.
 This is a critical watershed event because the Master’s degree equivalence was granted to FTII’s six PG Diploma movie wing publications using the Association of Indian Universities (AIU) in January 2017.
-With this, all 11 FTII courses now stand authorized through either AIU or AICTE.”, said Brijendra Pal Singh, Chairman, FTII Governing Council.
+With this, all 11 FTII courses now stand authorized through either AIU or AICTE.”, said Brijendra Pal Singh, Chairman of the FTII Governing Council.

 Providing your children with a practical youth financial education course is now more important than ever.

 Whether your children are going to attend a community college or a big-name University, we are giving our kids lots of ‘school subject’ smarts but not ‘real world, improve my life on all levels’ smarts.
-The sad thing is, everyone needs a money education, but as you can see from recent news headlines, very few had received practical financial knowledge when they were younger.
-Today, most people still learn about money the hard way – instead of getting the money education, they need to avoid those mistakes.
+The sad thing is that everyone needs a money education, but as you can see from recent news headlines, very few received practical financial knowledge when they were younger.
+Today, most people still learn about money the hard way – instead of getting a money education, they must avoid those mistakes.

-Before choosing a youth financial education or a money education course for your children, make sure to select the one that will provide them practical guidance.
+Before choosing a youth financial education or money education course for your children, make sure to select one that will provide them with practical guidance.

 – Meets National Financial Literacy Curriculum Standards.
-Although some of the standards may not be considered ‘practical,’ it will narrow down the potential providers of a youth financial education product for your child.
+Although some standards may not be considered ‘practical,’ they will narrow down the potential providers of a youth financial education product for your child.

 When reviewing the course, ask yourself, ‘Does this youth financial education course deliver its content in a fun, entertaining way?’
-If it meets most of the National Financial Literacy Curriculum standards and focuses on entertainingly delivering practical information – this may be the course for you.
+This may be the course for you if it meets most of the National Financial Literacy Curriculum standards and focuses on entertainingly delivering practical information.

 – Matches your children’s learning styles.
-Since extensive research shows, we all have different learning styles find one that best fits your child’s learning style.
+Extensive research shows that we all have different learning styles.
+Find one that best fits your child’s learning style.